Places in Middle Tennessee to Climb, Bounce, and Run for All Ages

 Where are best indoor playgrounds in Nashville?
 We found places for all ages all over Middle Tennessee.
 Read on for ideas of places to visit for all different ages.
 Some of the playgrounds are free and some have a fee.
 There are trampoline parks, climbing gyms, and places with traditional playground equipment inside a building.
 You will definitely want to bookmark this page to reference it next time you want to get out of the house when it is too cold, wet and rainy, or too hot to play outside.

 These playgrounds are FREE to enter and play.
 Perfect for a rainy or cold afternoon.

 Opry Mills Mall Play Area – This small play area which is good for younger children is located in front of Children’s Place and features interactive musical instruments.
-Charging stations and adult seating is available.
+Charging ports for phones and adult seating are available.

-Chic Fil A – There are 12 restaurants in the Nashville area with a playground.
+Chic Fil A – There are restaurants all over the Nashville area with a playground.
 Find the closest to you HERE.

 McDonalds – Most stores have a playground.
 Find one near you HERE (be sure “playplace” is checked in the list of amenities)

 Circus World Hendersonville (Map) – An indoor climbing gym and ball pit is available for children 6 and Under.
 Use is included with the daily wristband fee or can be purchased separately ($3.95/Mon- Thursday and $4.95/Fri, Sat, Sun)

 First Baptist Church Hendersonville (Map) – The playground is part of the church’s family ministry center.
 To access the accompanying adult must purchase an annual membership (which includes gym amenities for $120/yr) and children 11 and Under are Free.